-5 Correspondence to: M. Efe Ateş (mefeates@mu.edu.tr)
+5 Correspondence to: M. Efe Ates (mefeates@mu.edu.tr)

 Abstract.
-It is now widely accepted eurently known-that astronomical factors trigger the emergence of glacial and interglacial periods.
-However, nearly two centuries ago, the overall situation was not as apparent as it is today, was with today's scientists.
-In this article, I briefly discuss the astronomical model of ice ages put forward between in the 19th and early 20th centuries.
-This century period was indeed anni mirabiles for scientists to understand the ice age phenomenon.
+It is now widely accepted that astronomical factors trigger the emergence of glacial and interglacial periods.
+However, nearly two centuries ago, the overall situation was not as apparent as it is today.
+In this article, I briefly discuss the astronomical model of ice ages put forward in the 19th and early 20th centuries.
+This period was indeed anni mirabiles for scientists to understand the ice age phenomenon.
 Agassiz, Adhémar and Croll laid the foundation stones for understanding the dynamics of ice ages.
 But it was Milankovitch who combined empirical geology with mathematical astronomy.
-To put sSpecifically, he identified the shortcomings of the preceding ice age models and modified his model accordingly.
-In what follows, I review former earlier approaches to the ice age problem and show how they failed to meet their objectives.
+Specifically, he identified the shortcomings of the preceding ice age models and modified his model accordingly.
+In what follows, I review earlier approaches to the ice age problem and show how they failed to meet their objectives.
 Next, I show how Milankovitch's model managed to capture all sufficient astronomical elements.
-Last The final sections focus on Milutin Milankovitch's successful genuine approach, including his accomplishment of tackling the problem mathematically.
+The final sections focus on Milutin Milankovitch's successful approach, including his accomplishment of tackling the problem mathematically.

-1 The Problem
+15 1 The Problem

 There seems no strict quantitative definition of ice ages (see Davis, 2001; Barry and Yew Gan, 2011, p.
 299).
-However, we will just say simply may easily say that ice ages are periods when severe temperature reduction occurs across the Earth.
+However, we will just say simply that ice ages are periods when severe temperature reduction occurs across the Earth.
 During such periods of time, the surface of the Earth is largely covered with ice sheets and mountain glaciers.
 So far, scientists provide evidence that the Earth, in its history, has experienced many glacial periods.
 However, only few of these have established dominance over the whole climate system by lasting more than millions of years.
-The chart below Figure 1 shows these extensive ice ages in the past 2.4 billion years.
-(Fig. 1).
+Fig. 1 shows these extensive ice ages in the past 2.4 billion years.

 As seen from the chart, scientists have identified five significant ice age periods during the past 2.4 billion years.
 They are respectively called Huronian (2.4-2.1 billion years ago), Cryogenian (850-630 million years ago), Andean-Saharan (460-430 million years ago), Karoo (350-260 million years ago) and Quaternary (2.6 million years ago-present).
 Accordingly, we are living in the Quaternary period which began approximately 2.6 million years ago.
 Since we live in the Quaternary period, we are currently in the last major ice age period.
 So, the Earth should be in a notably colder climate compared to our current condition.
 At present, however, this is not the case.
-The climate is not extremely Neither climate is extremely cold, nor are our continents largely covered by ice sheets.
+The climate is not extremely cold, nor are our continents largely covered by ice sheets.
 On what grounds, then, do scientists claim that we are in a major ice age period?

-Geologists already have has the answer to this question.
-It seems that the received view now is that It seems now the received view that the Earth currently is in an interglacial period that that started approximately 15 thousand approximately have started about 15 thousand years ago (Lisiecki and Raymo, 2005).
+Geologists already have the answer to this question.
+It seems that the received view now is that the Earth currently is in an interglacial period that that started approximately 15 thousand years ago (Lisiecki and Raymo, 2005).
 According to this view, our planet, sometime during an extensive ice age period, makes alterations toward warmer climatic conditions.
 After witnessing warmer climate conditions, it again goes into a deep freeze and this specific event recurs at intervals.
 Thus, in short, the Earth's climate is subject to certain quasi-periodic changes.
 On a geological scale these alterations are a normal progression, but for humankind a glacial-interglacial transition is a giant step.
-With respect to time, these alterations are small steps for the Earth, but giant steps for humankind.